angelsheaven2049/demoAppVersion2/README.md

-# this is Quan Nguyen's demo app
+# This is Quan Nguyen's demo app
+# Demo MVVM model